Argentina restarts talks with Pfizer into buying its coronavirus vaccine

-Argentina has resumed talks with Pfizer Inc (PFE.N) to purchase vaccines against the coronavirus, an adviser to the government said on Tuesday, as the country registers a spike in new infections.
+BUENOS AIRES (Reuters) - Argentina has resumed talks with Pfizer Inc to purchase vaccines against the coronavirus, an adviser to the government said on Tuesday, as the country registers a spike in new infections.

 “Negotiations with Pfizer have resumed,” presidential adviser Cecilia Nicolini told local Futurock radio.